 Resources for primary care providers experiencing stress related to COVID-19 or other health care crises - This handout contains a brief overview of stressors facing primary care providers as well as a compilation of helpful resources for addressing them.

-Well-Being Wednesdays: Taking Care of Educators Who Take Care of Kids Webinar Series - This monthly series walks attendees through each of the ARC modules in short, 30-minute webinars.
+Well-Being Wednesdays: Taking Care of Educators Who Take Care of Kids Webinar Series - This monthly series (concluded June 2021) walks attendees through each of the ARC modules in short, 30-minute webinars.

 Provider Well-Being | MHTTC Network - This web page contains a compilation of upcoming events, products, and resources from across the MHTTC Network.